-Bob Tracey is a Club member and was a hangar volunteer during the restoration.
+Bob Tracey was a Club member and was a hangar volunteer during the restoration.

 (This article was originally published in The Vulcan Magazine – Summer 2008)